zeyzofc/Free_VPS_From_Github/README.md

 # Free_VPS_From_Github
 Free VPS Set-Up
 Requirements
-We Need a Github And Ngrok Account
+We Need A Github And Ngrok Account

 First Step

  Copy Script.
-Yml Code From Repository And Edit This Code With Your NGROK_TOKEN For SSH Connection Edit Your Password In The Script.
+Yml Code From Repository And Edit This Code With Your NGROK_TOKEN

+ For SSH Connection Edit Your Password In The Script.

  ![image](https://github.com/saajan-verma/Free_VPS_From_Github/assets/96654364/1ae2ef22-779c-4456-ac99-44f540063e41)